invariablyafk/RustButtonBoard/README.md

 Installation:

 The below install script assumes you are installing on a fresh Raspberry Pi Desktop OS with nothing else.
-It will enable filesharing for the `pi` user, and SSH for  management over WiFi.
+It will enable filesharing for the `pi` user over WiFi.
 The audio is sent out the headphone jack.

    1. Download software to the `pi` user home folder.
    2. Change to RustButtonBoard directory: `cd /home/pi/RustbuttonBoard`